arjorb/arjorb/README.md

 ## Hi there, I'm John U 👋🏾

-I skilled in web and mobile-native development, building effective solutions using modern frameworks and cloud infrastructure.
-Passionate about solving real-world problems and continuously learning through collaboration. 🌱
+Skilled in web and mobile development, building digital products with modern tools and cloud infrastructure.
+Passionate about continuous learning and growth. 🌱

 🏗 Currently building with TypeScript, Next.js, React, React Native, SvelteKit